 What is Ultrasound Imaging?

-- Ultrasound imaging, also called sonography, is a method of obtaining diagnostic images from inside the human body through the use of high frequency sound waves.
-Utrasonography is used as a diagnostic tool that can assist doctors with making recommendations for further treatment.
+Ultrasound imaging, also called sonography, is a method of obtaining diagnostic images from inside the human body through the use of high-frequency sound waves.
+Ultrasonography is used as a diagnostic tool that can assist doctors with making recommendations for further treatment.

 How should I prepare for an Ultrasound?